kala13x/smake/README.md

     -f '-g -O2 -Wall -I./xutils/build/include' \
 ```

-With argument `-j` it also generates the 'json' config file, which can be used in the future to avoid using command line arguments every time.
+With argument `-j` it also generates the `json` config file, which can be used in the future to avoid using command line arguments every time.

 The config file was generated and used by this project.
 ```json